xXFreeFunXx/DatabaseCleanWashing/README.md

 ## Tools Recap

-Ensure the following tools are present in the `DatabaseCleanWashing` directory:
+Ensure the following tools are present:
-1. **UnrealPak.exe** – Extracts asset information from PAK files.
+1. **UnrealPak.exe** – Located in the `DatabaseCleanWashing` directory.
+Extracts asset information from PAK files.
-2. **sqlite3.exe** – Processes the database.
+2. **sqlite3.exe** – Located in the `...\ConanSandbox\Saved` directory.
+Processes the database.

 ---